Reflections

 You do not need to complete them in order.

-Each template stands alone.
+Each reflection stands alone.
 You can use one, skip one, or return to the same one many times.

 Most people use these privately.
 Sharing is always optional.